 A VPN will make your internet connection anonymous and harder to trace.
 It is a great way to hide your online activities from fraudsters.

 · Update the software, browsers, and drivers on your device

 A computer that has all its apps and drivers updated is harder to attack because updates, especially Windows updates, come with security patches.
-There are a bunch of driver updater tools that you can use to keep the drivers on your device up-to-date.
+There are numerous driver updater tools available that can help keep the drivers on your device up-to-date.

 · Don’t click on infected emails